-P.10 Serious Misconduct - Student Misconduct Panel
+P.9 Student Misconduct Panel

-- P.10.1 At the conclusion of an investigation into serious misconduct, the IO will write a report and submit it, together with copies of all relevant information collated as part of the process (e.g., meeting notes), to the SMO in order that this can be shared with the reported student for final comment, as additional evidence including witness statements may have been collated as part of the investigation since the initial information was provided to the student.
-The report will not include any opinion around guilt or otherwise nor recommendations around penalties.
-A copy of the report and accompanying information will be provided to the student to the student subject to the law around data protection (e.g., parts of the report and/or information may be redacted). - P.10.2 On receipt of the IO's report, the SMO will convene a meeting of the Student Misconduct Panel within 15 working days.
-Both the complainant and the student against whom misconduct is alleged will be informed in writing that the Student Misconduct Panel will meet to consider the case and invited to submit any further written representations (including extenuating circumstances).
+- P.9.1 At the conclusion of an investigation into gross misconduct, the Investigating Officer will write a report and submit it, together with copies of all relevant information collated as part of the process (e.g., meeting notes), to a Governance Officer (the Case Officer) in order that this can be shared with the reported student for final representation, as additional evidence including witness statements may have been collated as part of the investigation since the initial information was provided to the student.
+This is a final opportunity to respond only to the allegations put against the reported student and any representation (including mitigation) should be concise and must not contain any further evidence.
+The Investigating Officer report will not include any opinion around guilt or otherwise nor recommendations around penalties.
+A copy of the report and accompanying information will be provided to the student subject to the law around data protection (e.g., parts of the report and/or information may be redacted). - P.9.2 On receipt of the Investigating Officer's report, the Secretariat will convene a meeting of the Student Misconduct Panel within 15 working days. - P.9.3 The Student Misconduct Panel will comprise: - P.9.3.i The Academic Registrar, or nominee (Chair). - P.9.3.ii College Directors of Education and Students, or nominee. - P.9.3.iii A Student Leader nominated by the Students' Union, or nominee. - P.9.4 None of the reporting person, the reported student or the Investigating Officer attend the panel. - P.9.5 The Case Officer will act as Secretary to the Panel. - P.9.6 Quoracy for the Student Misconduct Panel will be 4 including the Chair. - P.9.7 The Panel will consider the report submitted by the Investigating Officer and any final representations from the reported student.
+The Panel may determine: